kiboschool/tk-web-foundations/src/lessons/community-orientation.md

 - Your Squad name
 - One thing that everyone in the squad has in common
 - Each squad must individually add their profile to the page. add:
-  - First name and last initial (e.g., Aisha D, Okezie C)
+  - First name and last initial (e.g., Mercy W, Osamudiamen O)
   - Photo
   - A one-sentence biography
   - Why you are learning Web Foundations